brackets-beautify/brackets-beautify/README.md

 ```

 ### File Options for Beautify on Save
-Brackets Beautify leverages [Brackets preferences][Brackets preferences], which means that you can specify per project settings by defining a `.brackets.json` in the root directory of your project.
+Brackets Beautify  [Brackets preferences][Brackets preferences], which means that you can specify per project settings by defining a `.brackets.json` in the root directory of your project.
 With Brackets preferences you can even define per file settings, which is really handy when dealing with third party libraries or minified resources.

 Brackets Beautify also support per language settings, which enables you to enable/disabled `Beautify on Save` for your documents using the Brackets language layer.